ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

     *This is a ReStructuredText source with identical content.*

-This document describes an interface for cryptoprocessor drivers in the PSA cryptography API.
-This interface complements the `PSA Cryptography API specification <https://armmbed.github.io/mbed-crypto/psa/#application-programming-interface>`__, which describes the interface between a PSA Cryptography implementation and an application.
+This document describes an interface for cryptoprocessor drivers in an implementation of the PSA Certified Crypto API.
+This interface complements the `PSA Certified Crypto API specification <https://arm-software.github.io/psa-api/crypto/>`__, which describes the interface between a Crypto API implementation and an application.

 This specification is work in progress and should be considered to be in a beta stage.
-There is ongoing work to implement this interface in Mbed TLS, which is the reference implementation of the PSA Cryptography API.
+There is ongoing work to implement this interface in Mbed TLS, which is the reference implementation of the Crypto API.
 At this stage, Arm does not expect major changes, but minor changes are expected based on experience from the first implementation and on external feedback.

-For a practical guide, with a description of the current state of drivers Mbed TLS, see our `PSA Cryptoprocessor driver development examples <https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/92673db5db061562dd6713ec76150b4904c7a122/docs/psa-driver-example-and-guide.html>`__.
+For a practical guide, with a description of the current state of drivers Mbed TLS, see the `PSA Cryptoprocessor driver development examples <https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/92673db5db061562dd6713ec76150b4904c7a122/docs/psa-driver-example-and-guide.html>`__.

 Introduction
 ------------